cibernox/ember-ast-helpers/README.md

 # ember-ast-helpers

-This library is an utility belt to make AST transforms and shield users as much as possible from the nuances of the AST, as it still private API.
+This library is a utility belt to make AST transforms and shield users as much as possible from the nuances of the AST, as it is still private API.